just-boris/react-app-styleguidist/README.md

 "styleguide": "styleguidist server ./src/App.js"
 ```

 Then run `npm run styleguide` and you will see styleguide with your `App` component.
-If you have different components structure, you should update this section accordint to your preferences, for example `./src/components/*.js`.
+If you have different components structure, you should update this section according to your preferences, for example `./src/components/*.js`.
 It will build styleguide for all files that you have in your `components` folder.

 ## Customize styleguide